-Grade point average, volunteer work, extracurricular activities and part-time jobs all matter when it comes to applying for college.
+Grade point average, volunteer work, extracurricular activities, and part-time jobs all matter when it comes to applying for college.
 But test scores remain one of the most important factors in determining whether your school of choice thinks you are a worthy applicant.
-In fact, in a 2012 Kaplan study, 85 percent of college admission officers claimed that SAT or ACT tests scores were required in order to obtain admission into their schools.
+In fact, in a 2012 Kaplan study, 85% of college admission officers claimed that SAT or ACT test scores were required in order to obtain admission into their schools.

-The importance of high test scores is clear, but the path to obtain them, less so.
+The importance of high test scores is clear, but the path to obtaining them is less so.
 Research suggests that playing the right games could prove just as effective as traditional means of studying for college admission exams.

-Crossword puzzles, word finds, jumbles all seem like they are designed for rainy days, but based on the latest research, they could also boost brain function in such important areas as vocabulary and cognition.
+Crossword puzzles, word finds, and jumbles all seem like they are designed for rainy days, but based on the latest research, they could also boost brain function in such important areas as vocabulary and cognition.
 And that's just one of many ways in which word games can prove beneficial.
-Medical expert Emily Senay tells CBS that mentally-stimulating word-based activities assist in the building up mental reserves, thus replacing brain cells that may be lost over the course of daily life.
+Medical expert Emily Senay tells CBS that mentally stimulating word-based activities assist in building up mental reserves, thus replacing brain cells that may be lost over the course of daily life.

-Even after high school, crossword puzzles can assist in learning.
+Even after high school, crossword puzzles can assist in learning and improving SAT and ACT test scores.
 According to one study published by the United States National Institute of Health, pharmacology students who completed crossword puzzles related to drug names had a far easier time remembering difficult terms than those engaging in rote memorization.
-Thus, students engaging in crossword puzzles during high school are preparing themselves not only for high SAT and ACT scores, but also better grades in college.
+Thus, students engaging in crossword puzzles during high school are preparing themselves not only for high SAT and ACT scores but also for better grades in college.

 Ready to Up Your SAT/ACT Test Prep Game (Literally)?